arapada/cse15l-lab-reports/index.md

 You should have the application open and look something like this.
 VSCode doesn't have to look exactly like this but something similar as seen below.

 ![Image](vscode3.png)

+## Remotely Connecting
+Connecting remotely to your course-specific account requires your terminal.
+You can access your terminal through VSCode or your built-in terminal on your device.